scimma/astrodash-web/astrodash-docs/docs/guides/contribute.md

 ## Overview

 Thanks for your interest in contributing!
-This page highlights common contribution areas and, most importantly, how to add a new ML classifier model to AstroDash.
+This page highlights common contribution areas like a dding a new ML classifier to the codebase.

 If you run into anything unclear, please open an issue or a draft PR so we can help refine this guide.

 ## Contribute a new ML classifier model

 This section explains how to add a first‑class model kind (e.g., like `dash` or `transformer`).
 The goal is to make your model selectable in the UI and callable via the API, with consistent inputs/outputs.
+Adding a model with this method provides more flexibility for customizing preprocessing, orchestrating inferece, and adding more functionality (like templates) than uploading a Torchscripted model via the endpoint.

 ### Assumptions